k8gb-io/k8gb/CONTRIBUTING.md

 ### Format of the commit message

-We follow a rough convention for commit messages that is designed to answer two
+We follow a rough convention for commit messages that are designed to answer two
 questions: what changed and why.
 The subject line should feature the what and the body of the commit should describe the why.